 In accordance with Stuart Hall’s mission to prepare students for success in college, and for lives of curiosity, creativity, and contribution, the College Counseling program is designed to help students identify and prepare for their next steps after Stuart Hall.

-Ashley Fleming is an experienced educator who has taught Upper School English classes at Stuart Hall since 2014.
-Ashley supports students throughout the application process, from researching schools and application requirements, to sending transcripts and recommendations, to understanding decision timelines and financial aid awards.
+Ashley Fleming is an experienced educator who began her Stuart Hall career in 2014 as an Upper School English teacher.
+Ashley supports students throughout the entire application process, from researching colleges and application requirements, to sending transcripts and recommendations, to understanding decision timelines and financial aid awards.
 She connects students with college fairs and opportunities to meet with admissions representatives.
 In addition, she monitors each senior’s progress, makes sure deadlines are met, and ensures students submit applications that fully demonstrate their academic achievements, community involvement, and individual personalities.

-- Get involved in the planning and advising process: build a resume, complete online surveys to see how students' unique talents translate to majors and careers.
+· Get involved in the planning and advising process: build a resume and complete online surveys to see how students' unique talents translate to majors and careers.

-- Understand admissions costs: use online tools to see what the cost of different schools will be based on what your family can contribute to the cost of education.
+· Understand admissions costs: use online tools to see average costs based on family contribution.

 · Decide which colleges to apply to and keep all application documents in one place.

 View and register for college visits on campus.